Perfectionism psychology research: what 30 years of science really shows

 Why does perfectionism activate chronic stress?

-Can you maintain high standards without perfectionism?
+Can high-stakes professionals maintain their standards without perfectionist self-criticism?

 What treatments are effective for maladaptive perfectionism?